What is Durational Alimony?

 One of the most common misconceptions about durational alimony is that it often gets confused with temporary alimony.
 The key difference between these two different types of spousal support is the timing.
 Temporary alimony is awarded to a spouse while the divorce proceedings are ongoing and terminate at the finalization of the divorce agreement.
 Durational alimony begins once the divorce is finalized for a set period of time.
 It is possible for the court to award a spouse both temporary alimony during the divorce and durational alimony afterwards.

 In addition to durational alimony, Florida law also permits the court to award other types of alimony to a spouse in need of financial support following a divorce.
 Bridge-the-gap alimony aids a spouse in the economic transition following the divorce and for payment of final expenses stemming from the marriage, such as utility bills and mortgage payments.
 Rehabilitative alimony is awarded to help a spouse get the necessary education or training necessary to enter the workforce.
 Permanent alimony is awarded in divorce cases where the marriage was of significant length or when one spouse is unable to provide for themselves financially following a divorce due to age, health, or caretaking responsibilities.

 Let us Help You Today

 The length and amount of durational alimony awarded in your Florida divorce case can have significant ramifications on your overall divorce settlement.
-To speak with a Tampa family lawyer about your divorce case and alimony options, call the office or contact us today at the law office of Blair H. Chan, III in now for a free consultation of your case.
+To speak with a Tampa family lawyer about your divorce case and alimony options, call the office or contact us today at the law office of Blair H. Chan, III in now for an initial consultation of your case.